Working with a designer as a trusted, strategic partner can embark you and your business on a great long-term relationship.

-Odd as it may seem, there is indeed a correlation between the two…
+Odd as it may seem, there is indeed are similarities in the two…

-A car mechanic will likely tell you when you need your next oil change or brakes etc. So a relationship with a creative partner can and will keep you appraised of what’s a priority and what can wait.
+A car mechanic will likely tell you when you need your next oil change or brakes etc. So a relationship and open line of communication with a creative partner can keep you appraised of what may be a priority and what can wait.
+“Mission-critical” vs. “Nice-to-have”.
 It’s an overall healthy strategy.

 Yes, Graphic Designers and other Visual Professionals ARE Actual Business Owners